Royal Saint Lucia Police Force: Operation Restore Confidence

 The Saint Lucia police have been accused of keeping death lists and carrying out extrajudicial killings of suspected criminals in an attempt to make St Lucia more attractive to tourists.
 Shootings by police took place in 2010 and 2011 during a security drive called Operation Restore Confidence, which was aimed at reducing violent crime and boosting tourism following the murder of a British tourist.

 A report by independent investigators from the Jamaica Constabulary Force in 2015 claimed that officers from the Royal St. Lucia Police Force staged a dozen killings of suspected criminals.
 The police then reported the killings as murders committed by unknown assailants, planting weapons at the scene.
 In August 2013 the US government suspended assistance to the Saint Lucia police in light of rumours of the extrajudicial killings.
 In June 2021, the United States restored assistance to selected units of the RSLPF, such as the Immigration and Marine Units.

+Controversies

+In May 2026, the RSLPF received strong criticism over the handling of the case of intimate partner violence that ended in the murder of Joy St. Omer at the hands of her former husband, who had been accused numerous times over the previous months of assaulting and harassing her.
+While the RSLPF launched its own inquiry into the killing, journalists, Saint Lucian society and the victim's family demanded an independent inquiry to clear responsibilities.